-Discount rate - The discount rate used to measure the total OPEB liability was 3.50%.
+Discount rate - The discount rate used to measure the total OPEB liability was 2.17%.
 The projection of cash flows used to determine the discount rate was performed in accordance with GASB 75.
 The projection's basis was an actuarial valuation performed as of June 30, 2020.
 In addition to the actuarial methods and assumptions of the June 30, 2020 actuarial valuation, the following actuarial methods and assumptions were used in the projection of cash flows:

 - Total payroll for the initial projection year consists of the payroll of the active membership present on the valuation date.
-In subsequent projection years, total payroll was assumed to increase annual at a rate of 3.25%. - Employee contributions were assumed to be made at the current member contribution rate. - Employee contributions for future plan members were used to reduce the estimated amount of total service costs for future plan members. - No future employer contributions were assumed to be made.
+In subsequent projection years, total payroll was assumed to increase annual at a rate of 3.00%. - Employee contributions were assumed to be made at the current member contribution rate.
+Employee contributions for future plan members were used to reduce the estimated amount of total service costs for future plan members. - Annual State contributions were assumed to be equal to the most recent five-year average of state contributions toward the fund.

-Based on those assumptions, the Plan's fiduciary net position was projected to be depleted in 2020 and, as a result, the Municipal Bond Index Rate was used in the determination of the single equivalent rate.
+Based on those assumptions, the Plan's fiduciary net position was projected to be depleted in 2023 and, as a result, the Municipal Bond Index Rate was used in the determination of the single equivalent rate.